JovinLeong/SemScore/README.md

-> # **🚧 Work in Progress 🚧**

-> This repository is under active development.
-Code, models, and documentation will be added soon.

 # SemScore

 Official repository for SemScore: Practical Explainable AI through Quantitative Methods to Measure Semantic Spuriosity, published and spotlighted for an oral presentation at the [3rd Workshop on Regulatable ML at NeurIPS2025](https://regulatableml.github.io/).